FelipenerySilva/FelipenerySilva/README.md

 I’m looking for help with Deep Learning and Ruby.

-Ask me about any thing you would like I best with R, Python, BI and machine learning models.
+Ask me about any thing you would like I best with SQL, R, Python, BI and machine learning models.

 How to reach me: felipenerydasilva@hotnmail.com.